spectral-cockpit/opusreader2/README.md

 As far as we know, the following organizations and projects use our package.
 Please make a pull request if you want to be listed here.

 - CSIRO
 - Open Soil Spectral Library
 - ETH Zürich: Sustainable Agroecosystems group and Soil Resources group
+- NOAA Fisheries AFSC Age and Growth Program
+- National Cooperative Soil Survey
+- Büchi Labortechnik

 ## Background